tallinn1960/contest/README.md

 dataset input size (assuming that runtime depends on it) to take the execution time of one function call near or into the range of ms.

+# Acknowledgements

+*patryk27* on *Reddit* for helping me figuring out misleading performance measurements on different platforms.

+*dacozai* on *leetcode* for the contribution of algorithm versions using indices.

+# Further reading

+The *mine/cs* solution and why it is the fastest is explained in detail on [leetcode](https://leetcode.com/problems/count-submatrices-with-top-left-element-and-sum-less-than-k/solutions/4849239/the-return-of-the-iterators-or-why-it-is-good-to-be-lazy).